 Here's how you can move more toward high-performance leadership:

 Do You Find Yourself Micromanaging Just One Person ...

 and delegating well to all others in your team?

-This suggests that the problem may belong with the team member.
-Maybe they have under-delivered, broken promises or just aren't quite at the skill level required to completely hand over the particular assignment.
+This suggests that the problem may belong to the team member.
+Maybe they have under-delivered, broken promises or aren't quite at the skill level required to hand over the particular assignment completely.

 Here's one technique to identify the causes of underperformance and what to do about it

 What Else Would You Like To Learn About?